ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Demystifying router.param() in Express.js – Clean Route Parameter Handling - <a href="https://javascript.plainenglish.io/demystifying-router-param-in-express-js-clean-route-parameter-handling-5a216276f028?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js’de Nesneler, Referanslar ve İleri Dizi Metotları - <a href="https://medium.com/@yusufabdullahvaizoglu/node-jsde-nesneler-referanslar-ve-i%CC%87leri-dizi-metotlar%C4%B1-985e00388b50?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ali nazari`**
+✍️ **posted by `Yusuf Abdullah Vaizoğlu`**

-<blockquote>If you’ve ever found yourself writing the same logic to validate, fetch, or transform a route parameter across multiple routes…
+<blockquote>Merhaba, ben Yusuf.
+Node.js öğrenmeye devam ediyoruz.
-Continue reading on JavaScript in Plain English »</blockquote>
+Bu yazıda mantıksal operatörleri göreceğiz, değişken tür dönüşümlerine bakacağız… Continue reading on Medium »</blockquote>

 <h3>2.
-How to create a custom email verification server using Gmail SMTP through a NodeJS server for free - <a href="https://bryantson.medium.com/how-to-create-a-custom-email-verification-server-using-gmail-smtp-through-a-nodejs-server-for-free-4b6eb0e50a8f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+File Upload in Node.js Using Multer and Cloudinary with Role-Based Access And Pagination - <a href="https://codingsprints.medium.com/file-upload-in-node-js-using-multer-and-cloudinary-with-role-based-access-and-pagination-d04a337c692d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bryant Jimin Son`**
+✍️ **posted by `codingsprints`**

-<blockquote>Email verification is a crucial step in many applications, ensuring that users provide valid contact information.
-While there are…
+<blockquote>Learn how to upload files securely using Multer and Cloudinary in Node.js while managing role-based access control.
 Continue reading on Medium »</blockquote>

 <h3>3.
-The TypeScript Hack That Remembers Your Checks So You Don’t Have To - <a href="https://javascript.plainenglish.io/the-typescript-hack-that-remembers-your-checks-so-you-dont-have-to-d8a521227a20?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Using LLM to transpile a maven java project to node.js typescript project - <a href="https://melvin-marshal-pereira.medium.com/using-llm-to-transpile-a-maven-java-project-to-node-js-typescript-project-6d31b2a04e6a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Thien Nguyen`**
+✍️ **posted by `MELVIN MARSHAL PEREIRA`**

-<blockquote>Have you ever found yourself writing:
+<blockquote>How do we utilize ollama hosted llm like codellama:latest to transpile a maven based java project to node.js typescript project.
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-Mastering .env in Node.js: Secure Your Secrets Like a Pro - <a href="https://medium.com/@saipranavmoluguri2001/mastering-env-in-node-js-secure-your-secrets-like-a-pro-bb1dfad27f53?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Multer in Node.js: Everything You Need to Know About File Upload Middleware - <a href="https://codingsprints.medium.com/multer-in-node-js-everything-you-need-to-know-about-file-upload-middleware-733ce43e4fe9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sai Pranav Moluguri`**
+✍️ **posted by `codingsprints`**

-<blockquote>Why Hardcoding is Outdated and Environment Variables Are Forever In
+<blockquote>Learn Multer in Node.js — full guide on how it handles file uploads, use cases, code samples, pros, cons, and advanced usage.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Build a MERN Stack CRUD App with Backend Validation Using Joi and express-validator - <a href="https://codingsprints.medium.com/build-a-mern-stack-crud-app-with-backend-validation-using-joi-and-express-validator-bb61157b3654?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Production-Ready Bulk Email Service: Scaling SendGrid with Smart Caching and Queue… - <a href="https://medium.com/@abhishekjoshi_38367/building-a-production-ready-bulk-email-service-scaling-sendgrid-with-smart-caching-and-queue-ace2b7eb354a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `codingsprints`**
+✍️ **posted by `Abhishek Joshi`**

-<blockquote>A step-by-step guide to building a full-stack MERN CRUD app with real-world project structure and form validation best practices.
+<blockquote>How I solved the challenge of sending 864,000+ emails daily while maintaining performance, reliability, and cost-effectiveness
 Continue reading on Medium »</blockquote>

 <h3>6.
-“Port 5432 Already in Use” — And Other Developer Headaches I Had to Survive This Week - <a href="https://devrimozcay.medium.com/port-5432-already-in-use-and-other-developer-headaches-i-had-to-survive-this-week-d21d47d04ca5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 Node.js Mistakes You Must Avoid (If You Want to Write Clean & Scalable Code)  - <a href="https://medium.com/@theNewGenCoder/10-node-js-mistakes-you-must-avoid-if-you-want-to-write-clean-scalable-code-14f921caae63?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Devrim Ozcay`**
+✍️ **posted by `The NewGenCoder`**

-<blockquote>One Port, One Error, and a Whole Bunch of Lessons
+<blockquote>Node.js is fast, event-driven, and perfect for modern backend development — but it’s easy to misuse if you’re not careful.
 Continue reading on Medium »</blockquote>

 <h3>7.
-7 Powerful Benefits of Queuing Jobs in Node.js — And Why You Should Start Now - <a href="https://medium.com/lets-code-future/7-powerful-benefits-of-queuing-jobs-in-node-js-and-why-you-should-start-now-c09e88b93270?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Do I Properly Cancel a Fetch Request in React? - <a href="https://medium.com/@cleanCompile/how-do-i-properly-cancel-a-fetch-request-in-react-abe9a6f985a3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodeTalks`**
+✍️ **posted by `Clean Compiler`**

-<blockquote>Tired of blocking your Node.js server with long-running tasks?
- Queue them.
-Process smarter.
-Scale better.
+<blockquote>We’ve all been there: a component makes a fetch call, the user navigates away, and boom — an annoying warning pops up:
-Continue reading on Let’s Code Future »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>8.
-Full Stack Developers: Emergency Support When Production Crashes Hit - <a href="https://medium.com/@kbstrainingsocial/full-stack-development-emergency-support-production-bugs-5f5fab8cf6f8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Simple ChatGPT Proxy — a tiny headless browser relay for ChatGPT - <a href="https://medium.com/@alexbuzunov/simple-chatgpt-proxy-a-tiny-headless-browser-relay-for-chatgpt-a85115e890f6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kbstraining`**
+✍️ **posted by `alex buzunov`**

-<blockquote>Production bugs don’t wait.
-They break your deployment, shake your confidence, and ruin client trust.
-But with KBS Training’s real-time…
+<blockquote>Sick of ChatGPT API fees?
+You may like what you read next.
-Continue reading on Medium »</blockquote>
+ I built a simple Node + Playwright relay that controls the ChatGPT web UI and… Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Start Your Data Journey: Data Analyst Internship Now Live at Shanthi IT Solution - <a href="https://medium.com/@shanthiitgmb/start-your-data-journey-data-analyst-internship-now-live-at-shanthi-it-solution-0123754c42e8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Optimizing Website Performance for PRC and International Users - <a href="https://wslisam.medium.com/optimizing-website-performance-for-prc-and-international-users-8f4a04f6ec56?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shanthi IT Solution`**
+✍️ **posted by `Sam Li`**

-<blockquote>We’re excited to announce the launch of our new Data Analyst Internship batch at Shanthi IT Solution!
-This internship provides aspiring…
+<blockquote>In today’s digital world, a fast and reliable website is key to user satisfaction and business success.
+However, many companies find that…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Why My Tauri App Was Fast Locally but Laggy in CI/CD - <a href="https://medium.com/@hadiyolworld007/why-my-tauri-app-was-fast-locally-but-laggy-in-ci-cd-ff2dd3575c08?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I ditched the terminal for this Kubernetes UI and it actually works - <a href="https://medium.com/@devlinktips/i-ditched-the-terminal-for-this-kubernetes-ui-and-it-actually-works-78b960384d57?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nikulsinh Rajput`**
+✍️ **posted by `Devlink Tips`**

-<blockquote>Diagnosing environment-specific performance issues in desktop builds
+<blockquote>Tired of typing kubectl 300 times a day?
+Meet the open source tool that brings sanity to your clusters without turning your machine into a…
 Continue reading on Medium »</blockquote>

 <h3>3.
-ActionFilter, ExceptionFilter e Middleware: Diferenças e Ordem de Execução no ASP.NET Core MVC - <a href="https://medium.com/@brunocastrillon/actionfilter-exceptionfilter-e-middleware-diferen%C3%A7as-e-ordem-de-execu%C3%A7%C3%A3o-no-asp-net-core-mvc-23787fc011dd?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Ultimate Guide to React Performance Optimization: Best Practices for Modern Web Applications - <a href="https://halilural5.medium.com/the-ultimate-guide-to-react-performance-optimization-best-practices-for-modern-web-applications-560cd9debc28?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bruno Castrillon`**
+✍️ **posted by `Halil Ural`**

-<blockquote>Domine o ciclo completo das requisições no ASP.NET Core MVC com clareza sobre onde e como aplicar sua lógica.
+<blockquote>By Halil Ural, Senior Software Engineer
 Continue reading on Medium »</blockquote>

 <h3>4.
-Vue 3 is a (secret) weapon of modern front-end developers. - <a href="https://medium.com/h7w/vue-3-is-a-secret-weapon-of-modern-front-end-developers-ab6412ab4aa4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Future Evolution of Python: Where the Language is Headed - <a href="https://python.plainenglish.io/the-future-evolution-of-python-where-the-language-is-headed-2b191fc5d5bf?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `StackSnacker`**
+✍️ **posted by `Toxbu`**

-<blockquote>If you still think of Vue as just a “simple” framework, you will be shocked.
+<blockquote>Python has come a long way since its creation in the late 1980s by Guido van Rossum.
+Once a simple scripting tool favored by hobbyists and…
-Continue reading on T3CH »</blockquote>
+Continue reading on Python in Plain English »</blockquote>

 <h3>5.
-20 More Advanced ReactJS Coding Questions (Part 2) for Senior Developers - <a href="https://medium.com/h7w/20-more-advanced-reactjs-coding-questions-part-2-for-senior-developers-51a7d36fcb93?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 5 Python Libraries for Web Scraping (and How to Actually Use Them) - <a href="https://python.plainenglish.io/top-5-python-libraries-for-web-scraping-and-how-to-actually-use-them-0781a0d2e44a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `StackSnacker`**
+✍️ **posted by `Devsync`**

-<blockquote>These advanced questions dive deeper into the concepts and patterns of React, and are designed to test the candidate’s deeper knowledge of…
+<blockquote>These tools helped me turn messy websites into clean, structured data — without getting blocked or going crazy
-Continue reading on T3CH »</blockquote>
+Continue reading on Python in Plain English »</blockquote>

 <h3>6.
-Remove Backgrounds from Images at Scale Using PixLab’s Web Tool and BGREMOVE API” - <a href="https://javascript.plainenglish.io/remove-backgrounds-from-images-at-scale-using-pixlabs-web-tool-and-bgremove-api-26e88545151a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Python and the Art of Digital Alchemy: How Code Became the Philosopher's Stone of the 21st Century - <a href="https://python.plainenglish.io/python-and-the-art-of-digital-alchemy-how-code-became-the-philosophers-stone-of-the-21st-century-11a4603dd2ec?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pius Oruko`**
+✍️ **posted by `Toxbu`**

-<blockquote>Introduction
+<blockquote>"In the Middle Ages, they searched for the Philosopher's Stone to turn lead into gold.
+In 2025, we use Python to turn ideas into income."
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Python in Plain English »</blockquote>

 <h3>7.
-SVAR Svelte 2.2: New Gantt & DataGrid Features for Real-World Svelte Projects - <a href="https://javascript.plainenglish.io/svar-svelte-2-2-new-gantt-datagrid-features-for-real-world-svelte-projects-90229b163dbb?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Bloomberg Senior Front-End Engineer — Phone Interview - <a href="https://medium.com/@ghewadesumit/bloomberg-senior-front-end-engineer-phone-interview-9c12fe5d8bbc?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `SVAR UI Components`**

-<blockquote>Introduction
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>8. == vs === in JavaScript: The $10 Million Bug That Could Have Been Avoided - <a href="https://javascript.plainenglish.io/vs-in-javascript-the-10-million-bug-that-could-have-been-avoided-af3ab456112f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ritik`**
+✍️ **posted by `WebDevSumoz`**

-<blockquote>Why one extra character can save your career, your sanity, and your company’s reputation — a deep dive into JavaScript’s most dangerous…
+<blockquote>I applied to Bloomberg’s Senior Front-End Engineer role via LinkedIn, without requesting a referral.
+Shortly after, I received an email to…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>